cygni/snakebot-client-js/snakebot-clojurescript/README.md

 Update this one if you need more NodeJs dependencies or if you need to optimize your solution or something similar.
 To see how NodeJs dependencies are used.
 Look at the core.cljs file.

+## Utils

+There is a small utils library included that provides some basic helper functions.
+Documentation for the functions are found within the utils.cljs file.

 You have now the ability to be one of the cool kids.
 Yay you!